jaredjbeck/jaredjbeck.github.io/publications.md

 *Manuscripts in preparation*

-* **Beck, J.**, G. Kiefer.
-R. Johnson, R. Dana, B. Winter, and S. Wagenius.
-Long-term effects of haying and prescribed fire on the composition and diversity of wet prairie plant communities. *In preparation.*
-* **Beck, J.**, A. Peschel, S. Wagenius, and R. Shaw.
-The case for locally sourced seed in an era of climate change. *In preparation.*
 * **Beck, J.** and S. Wagenius.
 Fire, fragmentation, and interannual variation mediate the opposing effects of distance-dependent pollination and pre-dispersal seed predation on plant reproductive fitness. *In preparation.*
 * Paulson, A., **J. Beck**, J. Richards, R. Toczydlowski, D. Li, S. Johnson, D. Rogers, G. Sonnier, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Taxonomic, function, and phyologenetic diversity metrics provide complementary insights into the multiple dimensions of biodiversity change. *In preparation.*
 * Waananen, A., **J. Beck**, R. Shaw, and S. Wagenius.
 Scale-dependent effects of spatial isolation and phenological asynchrony on plant reproductive fitness. *In preparation.*